radiantearth/stac-spec/best-practices.md

 Ideally each `Item` would use its `links` to provide a reference back to the static location.
 The location of the static item should be treated as the canonical location, as the generated API is more likely to move or be temporarily down.
-The spec provides the `derived_from` rel attribute, which fits well enough, but `canonical` is likely the more appropriate one as everything but the links should be the same.
+The spec provides the `derived_from` rel field, which fits well enough, but `canonical` is likely the more appropriate one as everything but the links should be the same.

 ### Keep catalogs in sync with cloud notification and queue services